 Dr. Birgit Penzenstadler

-is an Assistant Professor at Chalmers University of Technology, Sweden and an Adjunct Professor at Lappeenranta University of Technology.
-Her research focuses on supporting sustainability throughout software engineering, especially from within requirements engineering and quality assurance, and developing software systems for sustainability.
+is an Associate Professor at Chalmers University of Technology, Sweden and an Adjunct Professor at Lappeenranta University of Technology.
+Her research focuses on wellbeing and resilience as well as supporting sustainability throughout software engineering, especially from within requirements engineering and quality assurance, and developing software systems for sustainability.

 Dr. Guillermo Rodriguez-Navas